HamonGTGiacomelli/tech_challenge/README.md

 npm run start:offline
 ```

-Access graphql plaground and run the mutation to add the file songData.json to S3 offline.
+Access graphql playground and run the mutation to add the file songData.json to S3 offline.

 ```
 mutation Mutation {